LYTS Iron Condor Strategy

 - What is a iron condor on LYTS?

 - A iron condor on LYTS is the iron condor strategy applied to LYTS (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With LYTS stock trading near $26.66, the strikes shown on this page are snapped to the nearest listed LYTS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LYTS stock at $24.74 on the most recent close, the strikes shown on this page are snapped to the nearest listed LYTS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are LYTS iron condor max profit and max loss calculated?